Dan Plato

-Daniel Plato (born 5 October 1960), known as Dan Plato, is a South African politician and a Member of the Western Cape Provincial Parliament since January 2022, previously serving from June 2011 until October 2018.
+Daniel Plato (born 5 October 1960), known as Dan Plato, is a South African politician and a former Member of the Western Cape Provincial Parliament.
+He served from June 2011 until October 2018 and again from January 2022 until February 2024.
 He is the former mayor of Cape Town, a position he held for two nonconsecutive terms from May 2009 until June 2011 and again from November 2018 until October 2021.
 From June 2011 to October 2018, he was the Western Cape Provincial Minister of Community Safety.

 Born in Cape Town, Plato was involved in political activities during his high school career.
 He was a community organiser and played a crucial role in mobilising residents against the Apartheid government.
 He was elected as a ward councillor in 1996.
 Plato was elected Mayor of Cape Town in May 2009, succeeding Helen Zille, who was elected Premier of the Western Cape.

 In 2011, the Democratic Alliance nominated Patricia de Lille as the party's Cape Town mayoral candidate for the 2011 local government elections.
 Plato left office on 1 June 2011 and subsequently took office as a Member of the Western Cape Provincial Parliament and took up the position of Provincial Minister of Community Safety, succeeding Albert Fritz.